junxit/us-congress-bills-112/metadata.md

 - 2011-05-05 — Introduced in House
 - 2011-05-05 — Introduced in House
 - 2011-05-05 — Referred to the House Committee on Financial Services.
+- 2011-06-02 — Referred to the Subcommittee on Insurance, Housing and Community Opportunity.
+- 2011-07-20 — Committee Consideration and Mark-up Session Held.
+- 2011-07-20 — Ordered to be Reported by Voice Vote.
+- 2011-08-01 — Placed on the Union Calendar, Calendar No. 124.
+- 2011-08-01 — Reported by the Committee on Financial Services.
+H. Rept.
+112-191.
+- 2011-08-01 — Reported by the Committee on Financial Services.
+H. Rept.
+112-191.